-When the convened IRBs requested substantive clarifications or modifications that were directly relevant to the determinations required by the IRB, the protocol cannot be approved without a review of the responsive information by a convened IRB.
+When the convened IRBs requested substantive clarifications or modifications that were directly relevant to the determinations required by the IRB, the protocols cannot be approved without a review of the responsive information by a convened committee.

 IRB members and consultants must self-disclose potential conflict of interest prior to reviewing protocols for which there may be conflict of interest.
+Each IRB member and consultant must sign a disclosure form on an annual basis and submit this form to the IRB Chair.
+This form includes any ownership interest (equity or stock options) of any amount in a company that could sponsor any research at this Institution when the value of the interest would be affected by the outcome of the research; compensation of any amount when the value of the interest would be affected by the outcome of the research; or board or executive relationship related to the research, regardless of compensation.
 Any member with a conflict of interest must disclose that conflict of interest before the project is discussed, and must abstain from voting and exit the room while the project is being discussed.
-IRB members and consultants cannot participate in the review of protocols in which they have a conflict of interest, except to provide information requested by the IRB.
+IRB members and consultants cannot participate in the review of protocols in which they have a conflict of interest, except to provide information requested by an IRB.

-3.2.2.1 Initial Review Process
+3.2.1.1.
+Initial Review Process

-These guidelines should be followed in the conduct of the initial review of all applications reviewed at a convened IRB meeting.
+These guidelines should be followed in the conduct of the initial review of all proposals.

 The primary reviewer should lead the discussion by presenting his/her findings and recommendations resulting from the review of the application materials.
-The following documents should be made available to the primary reviewer: application face sheets; completed Research Plan; informed consent/assent documents; master protocol; grant submission materials, and/or investigator brochure, investigational drug fact sheet; and/or package insert(s), (if applicable); recruitment materials; and support letters (if applicable).
+The following documents should be made available to the primary reviewer: application facesheets, full research plan, informed consent documents, master plan, grant submission materials, and/or investigator brochure (if applicable), recruitment materials, and support letters (if applicable).